annetutil/gnetcli/docs/basic_usage.md

-A program which execute `display interfaces` and return output, error and exit status.
+A program which execute `display clock` and return output, error and exit status.

 ```go
 package main